 Text source: Joshua Project

 In Gujarat, Hindu extremist groups with the support of the government and police, have pursued a long-term strategy of intimidation, slander and harassment against Muslim and Christian people groups.
-An anti-conversion law was passed in 2003.
+Christ followers can be a source of light in this dark situation.

-There are some Christians in Gujarat.
-Pray that many of these will be given a desire to share the message of Christ with those around them, and that the Bhadela people will not be overlooked.
+Pray that Gujarati Christian believers will have the willingness to share the message of Christ with those around them, and that the Bhadela people will not be overlooked.

 Pray for safety as the Bhadela fishermen ply their trade.

 Pray also the Lord will reveal who Jesus truly is, the only savior, and the King of kings.